AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/content-requests.md

 The Real Use Monitoring service, client-side collection, offers a more precise reflection of interactions, ensuring a reliable measure of website engagement.
 This gives customers advanced insights into their page traffic and performance.
 While it is beneficial for all customers, it offers a representative reflection of user interactions, ensuring a reliable measure of website engagement by capturing the number of Page Views on the client-side.

-For customers that bring their own CDN on top of AEM as a Cloud Service, server-side reporting will result in numbers that cannot be used to compare with the licensed content requests.
+For customers that bring their own CDN on top of AEM as a Cloud Service, server-side reporting results in numbers that cannot be used to compare with the licensed content requests.
 With [Real Use Monitoring](#real-use-monitoring-service-for-aem-as-a-cloud-service), Adobe can reflect a reliable measure of website engagement.

 ## Server-side Collection {#serverside-collection}